collaborativebioinformatics/GeneVar2/README.md

 Finally, a number of plots are also provided to download including KEGG pathway, Disease Ontology, and Disease associations from DisGeNET.

+## Computational Resources / Operation
+GeneVar2 is a simple web application that does not demand any special computational resources.
+It can run on any PC or laptop which support git, R, and a web browser with minimal computational power.
+However, for ease and heavy large VCF file upload and analysis one can use cloud based service such as DNAnexus.
+Please refere to [documentation](https://documentation.dnanexus.com/getting-started/tutorials/developer-tutorials/web-app-let-tutorials/r-shiny-example-web-app).

 ## Installation and Quick Start
 For users interested in annotating their own vcf files without using the web application, the following R scripts are available.
 First install the required packages in R.